 It’s important to note that time to deploy cannot be measured using fixed thresholds since the value would differ based on the kind of service/project under question.
 For instance, mobile apps will have releases further apart than a micro service which might have more frequent releases.
 Hence it’s important to identify the right benchmarks for each deployment.

-Generally, time to deploy is higher than benchmark if there is a long wait time or flaky builds in CI/CD that delay merges.
+Generally, the time to deploy is higher than the benchmark if there is a long wait time or flaky builds in CI/CD that delay merges.
 At other times, when a PR needs multiple or slow tests before deployment, it can lead to increased time to deploy.

 Deployment frequency (DORA metric) is the frequency with which a team pushes changes to production.
-Managers can ensure better productivity by structuring team workflows to allow then to ship smaller, more frequent deployments, thereby optimizing time to deployment, lowering risks, and providing better customer benefits.
+Managers can ensure better productivity by structuring team workflows to allow them to ship smaller, more frequent deployments, thereby optimizing time to deployment, lowering risks, and providing better customer benefits.

-Although thresholds depend on workflows and the nature of the projects, whether mobile or a micro service, and/or the repo, the overall cycle time including optimum target times for coding to merge time are generally similar across project types.
+Although thresholds depend on workflows and the nature of the projects, whether mobile or a microservice, and/or the repo, the overall cycle time including optimum target times for coding to merge time are generally similar across project types.

 For most high-performing teams, Cycle time is less than 4 days.
-For these teams the breakdown average ranges are:
+For these teams, the breakdown average ranges are:

-Time to deploy remains specific and highly dependent on the kind of project or repository.
+The time to deploy remains specific and highly dependent on the kind of project or repository.
 Here, the average ranges for mobile are less frequent (from 1 to 4 weeks for consumer apps on average) while for active microservices they tend to be daily.

 A trusted source for benchmarking time to deploy is the deployment frequency thresholds in DORA metrics as suggested by the Accelerate DORA actors themselves.
 More on this, here.